Nursing students at D'Youville learn to work as part of a collaborative healthcare team through Interprofessional Education Labs.learn more

 Transfer students can qualify for scholarships, as well.
-Unlike other schools, maintaining your scholarship is easier at D'Youville, because we use realistic GPA requirements to determine your eligibility each year.
+And unlike other schools, maintaining your scholarship is easier at D'Youville because we use a realistic 2.25 GPA requirement to determine your eligibility for merit-based scholarships each year.

 |Dean's||80/980 or 18

 Anyone with a 90 GPA can receive this award without test score consideration.

 |Transfer||3.25 - 3.49||$4,500|

 |Transfer||3.0 - 3.24||$4,000|

 |Transfer||2.75 - 2.99||$3,500|

 *D'Youville only requires that you submit the results from one test.

-More information can be found on our scholarships page.
+Find more information and additional scholarships on our scholarships page.

 D'Youville selects students who are academically well-rounded and committed to meeting the challenges of a high-quality education.
-If you have been successful in a traditional college preparatory program in high school, you should be well-prepared for the academic challenges at D'Youville.
+If you have been successful in a traditional college preparatory program in high school or have demonstrated success in a previous college setting, you should be well-prepared for the academic challenges at D'Youville.

 |High School Classes (College Preparation)||Years|

-|Mathematics (algebra and geometry)||2||N/A|
+|Mathematics (Algebra and Geometry)||2|

-|High School Average||SAT⁺ (or)||ACT|
+|High School Average||SAT (or)||ACT|

 |Test Scores||25th Percentile||75th Percentile||Median|